SRGSSR/pillarbox-android/pillarbox-core-business/docs/README.md

 - Live streams (with and without DVR)
 - Token protected
 - DRM protected

-Unsupported contents are :

-- 360° content
+- 360° content (Need to used the correct view)

 ## Integration